Mitch899/Amortization-Calculator/README.md

 # Amortization Calculator
-When playing with my mortgage and calculating early payments with online amortization (am-er-tuh-zey-shuhn) schedule calculators, I often find them lacking.
-Thus, I am creating my own amortization  calculator and designing it to include the features I wish others had.
+I often find the online amortization (am-er-tuh-zey-shuhn) schedule calculators lacking.
+Thus, I am creating my own and designing it to include the features I wish others had.
+Why is it written in Rust?
+Just wanted to learn the language!
 <br><br>
 What will this calculator offer that others do not?
   1. variable additional monthly payments (allowing me to plan for increases or decreases over time)